 Grespi offers a telephone or Skype consultation service for complex work-related situations.
 These typically involve discussions between a Grespi consultant and senior HR personnel and/or departmental directors on the management of individuals, or groups of employees, or dysfunctional organisational issues.
 These consultations are normally pre-booked.
 Grespi guarantees that consultations of 60 to 90 minutes will be available within 48 hours.
 The first step is to arrange a triage phone call to identify the problem and agree the way forward.

-In cases where an initial mental health consultation with one of our consultant psychiatrists has identified a mental health condition, we provide a diagnostic and psychological formulation, prognosis, review of treatments to date, and recommendations on optimal treatment.
+In cases where an initial occupational mental health assessment with one of our consultant psychiatrists has identified a mental health condition, we provide a diagnostic and psychological formulation, prognosis, review of treatments to date, and recommendations on optimal treatment.
 Treatment may include psychological and pharmacological approaches.
 In complex cases, we provide follow-up consultations to monitor treatment and progress.

 An initial consultation may identify the need for clinical psychology.
 Clinical psychologists use a psychological formulation (or way of understanding difficulties) to address symptoms and suffering or promote personal development.
 They may use a range of psychotherapeutic techniques and support in order to help the individual put themselves on firmer psychological footing and work towards achieving personal goals.
 Where there is a specific need, they may also carry out psychometric testing.
 Grespi psychologists are accredited with the Health and Care Professions Council (HCPC) and are skilled in working in tandem with our psychiatrists.